 - 1/4 cup of granulated sugar

-Add the chestnut puree and the sugar and beat for 1 minute to fully incorporate in high speed.
+- Add the chestnut puree and the sugar and beat for 1 minute to fully incorporate at high speed.
 Sweeten to taste, but remember that the meringue is very sweet.

-Assemble the cake alternating merengue disc (remember to remove the parchment paper) and chestnut cream.
+- Assemble the cake by alternating meringue disc (remember to remove the parchment paper) and chestnut cream.

-Storage the cake frozen, move to the refrigerator 2 hours before serving, serve cold.
+- Storage the cake frozen, move to the refrigerator 2 hours before serving, and serve cold.

 - Cook Time: 1 hour

 - Cuisine: Chilean